coulet/BioHackathon/training/Galaxy training material improvement and extension/README.md

 - **Content**
   - Add new topics, new tutorials
+  - Training Handbook for instructors
+  - Test existing tutorials and make improvements or file issues
   - Review open pull requests
-  - Check and improve existing tutorials
-  - Training Handbook for instructors

 - **Global Infrastructure**
   - FAIRness evaluation of the training